Skip to content

 • AppLang: Application language

-• ${discovered_version}: Automatically substituted with the version discovered by NAPT.
+Special Variable: ${discovered_version} is automatically substituted with the version discovered by NAPT.
 Use this in AppVersion to ensure the version matches the downloaded installer.

-Environment Variable Substitution:
+Environment Variable Substitution: All values support ${VARIABLE_NAME} syntax.

 Example: